phantom-node/cryptreboot/README.md

 Unfortunately, you need to rerun it after each kernel upgrade, otherwise, cryptreboot is going to boot the old kernel.
 Upcoming versions of cryptreboot will offer better solutions.

+### Problems with memory locking

+If you get:

+> Locking error: Failed to lock memory

+it means there was an error while locking memory to prevent a risk of sensitive data ending in a swap space.

+The best solution is to install `memory_locker` (see [requirements](#requirements) section).
+If it still doesn't help, make sure you have permission to lock memory.
+Root users do.
+If the problem persists, then please report a bug describing your setup.

+The solution of last resort is to use `--insecure-memory` flag, which disables memory locking completely.

 ## Development